trychlos/pwix-modal-info/README.md

 - name: the name to be displayed at the top of the object informations, defaulting to nothing

-- object: (mandatory) the object to be displayed.
+- object: (mandatory) the object to be displayed, or a function which returns such an object.

 ![Informations](/maintainer/png/informations.png)

+The function has following prototype: `async fn( <Object>) : Object`, and is called with the current data context.

-This package relies on `pwix:accounts-tools` to get the email address of the creator of the provided object.
+This package relies on `pwix:accounts-tools` to get the email address (resp. the username) of the creator/last updator of the provided object.

 ## NPM peer dependencies

 Starting with v 1.1.0, and in accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#peer-npm-dependencies), we no more hardcode NPM dependencies in the `Npm.depends` clause of the `package.js`.

 Instead we check npm versions of installed packages at runtime, on server startup, in development environment.